IPL 2021 auction: From proven stars to hidden gems, a deep dive into the overseas player pool

 Which roles will be in-demand?
 Here’s a squad-wise breakdown to look at the available overseas slots.
 (Scroll sideways or swipe right to view all columns in the table.)

-Available overseas slots for all 8 franchises
+Probable overseas slots for 8 franchises

 |RR